Open-MBEE/exec-ve/README.md

 ## Installation and Building

 1. Install the latest stable version of Node ( at the time of this writing 8.9.4 )
-2. _npm install -g grunt-cli_ : to install grunt cli
+2. To install grunt cli:

+       npm install -g grunt-cli

 3. cd into angular-mms directory
-4. _npm install_ : to install all node module dependencies specified in package.json
+4. to install all node module dependencies specified in package.json

+       npm install

 5. Create a file named `angular-mms-grunt-servers.json`.
 This is where you will add server mappings.
     * The _grunt_ command will build with these default and fake values, but will not be runnable.
     * You should update "ems" key to point to the value of the **actual** hostname serving the Model Management Server (MMS).